thatrandomfrenchdude/simple-whisper-transcription/BUILD_EXECUTABLE.md

 ### Common Issues

 **"No output or console messages visible"**
-- The executable uses a debug version with enhanced console output
+- The executable includes enhanced console output for debugging
 - Make sure you're running `launch_transcriber.bat` instead of the exe directly
 - Try running the exe from a command prompt to see any error messages
 - Use the `diagnose_executable.bat` script to check for missing files